Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 You are choosing between a pill and a syringe.
 MK-677 (ibutamoren) is an oral, non-peptide ghrelin mimetic with a 24-hour half-life.
 Ipamorelin is an injectable pentapeptide with a 2-hour half-life.
-Both raise growth hormone, but ipamorelin does so without affecting cortisol, prolactin, or glucose, while MK-677 raises fasting glucose by 25-27% and caused one clinical trial to be stopped early for heart failure risk (Nass et al., J Clin Endocrinol Metab, 2008; Raun et al., Endocrinology, 1998).
+Both raise growth hormone, but ipamorelin does so without affecting cortisol, prolactin, or fasting glucose, while MK-677 raises fasting glucose by 25-27% within 2-4 weeks and one clinical trial was stopped early for congestive heart failure concerns (Nass et al., J Clin Endocrinol Metab, 2008; Raun et al., Endocrinology, 1998).
+MK-677's key advantage is oral dosing; ipamorelin's key advantage is safety.

 For ipamorelin dosing protocols, use our CJC-1295/ipamorelin dosage calculator.